jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 I had two mental blocks with Dependency Injection when I first started to read about it:
 * Was I still going to have to inject all dependencies for production and unit testing?
 * Where does it end?
-We're kicking the can down the road anymore so much as we're kicking it under the rug, which really isn't a very good metaphor.
+We're not kicking the can down the road anymore so much as we're kicking it under the rug, which really isn't a very good metaphor.

 ## The Complete Set of Dependencies
 Was I still going to have to inject all dependencies for production and unit testing?